equinor/radix-public-site/public-site/docs/src/docs/topic-docker/index.md

 > Be aware - [the syntax for add user and group](../../guides/docker-useradd/) can be different for the distribution of images

 There are many great articles on securing docker images.
-See [Snyk and Docker top 10 tips](https://res.cloudinary.com/snyk/image/upload/v1551798390/Docker_Image_Security_Best_Practices_.pdf) and  [this](https://www.wintellect.com/security-best-practices-for-docker-images/) list for best practices.
+See [Snyk](https://res.cloudinary.com/snyk/image/upload/v1551798390/Docker_Image_Security_Best_Practices_.pdf).

 ## Best-practice `Dockerfile`